IvoryC/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 1. Use the ` --external-modules <dir>` option  when you call biolockj:<br>
 `biolockj --external-modules /Users/joe/biolockjModules myPipeline.properties`

-Any other modules you have made or aquired can also be in the `/Users/joe/biolockjModules` folder.
+Any other modules you have made or acquired can also be in the `/Users/joe/biolockjModules` folder.

 ## Finding and Sharing Modules